not-the-fish/couch-to-5k-program/README.md

 - **Hydration**: Stay well-hydrated throughout the program
 - **Form**: Maintain good running posture and breathing
 - **Audio**: Use the generated audio files for perfect timing

+## 🛠️ Troubleshooting

+### Audio Generation Issues

+**API Quota Exceeded**
+- The script will stop gracefully when ElevenLabs credits run out
+- Successfully generated files are preserved
+- Add more credits to your account to continue
+- Re-run generation to continue from where it left off

+**Understanding Workout Audio Files**
+- Audio files are **mostly silent by design** (95%+ silence is normal)
+- Voice cues occur only at specific workout moments (e.g., "start jogging", "switch to walking")
+- A 30-minute file may contain only 2-3 minutes of actual speech
+- Long periods of silence are intentional for uninterrupted workouts

+**Cost Management**
+- Each full generation uses ~1000-2000 characters (~$1-2)
+- Test with Week 1 first to verify your setup
+- Generate files individually if needed to control costs

 ## 🎉 Graduation